SMI/SmiServices/CONTRIBUTING.md

     git clone git@github.com:SMI/SmiServices.git
     ```

-2. **Create Branch**: For each new feature or bug fix, create a new branch from the main branch (usually called “master”) which will allow you to work on your own version of the code without affecting the main codebase.
+2. **Create Branch**: For each new feature or bug fix, create a new branch from the main branch (usually called “main”) which will allow you to work on your own version of the code without affecting the main codebase.

     To keep the codebase organised, it is a good idea to use a descriptive name and consistent format for branch names.
 One common format is to use a prefix to indicate the type of branch, such as "feature/" for new features, "bug/" for bug fixes, or "hotfix/" for critical fixes e.g., feature/add-user-authentication or bug/fix-duplicate-messages.